From connection to conversation

 Reactive replies (someone just messaged you back) appear as urgent drafts so you know they're time-sensitive.

 You can switch between modes at any time.
-Start with review to validate your agent's tone, then switch to autopilot once you're confident.
+Start with review to validate the agent's tone, then move to autopilot once you're confident.
+You stay in control throughout.

 Setting up an outreach campaign